gretchenfrage/aqueduct/PROTOCOL.md

 an `ACK_RELIABLE` frame acking it.
 This contains ranges of reliable message numbers the endpoint has received.
 The sequence of varints in RANGES alternates between the length of a gap before the next range, followed by the length of the next range.
-The first gap is relative to zero.
+The first gap is relative to the lowest un-acked message number.
 Gaps merely represent ranges that this frame is not acking, rather than nacks.

 An endpoint must maintain an "unreliable receipt deadline" of how long to wait to receive an unreliable message before declaring it lost.
 This may be set to 1